LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAReAuthenticateByPassword-put-">Validate MFA by Password (PUT)</h4>
- This API is used to re-authenticate via Multi-factor-authentication by passing the password [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-by-password)
+ This API is used to re-authenticate via Multi-factor-authentication by passing the password

 ```java